By Rodney Brooks

 A professional skills program that teaches skills such as business communication and time management is also available.

 How can the students afford it?
 The program costs nothing, and in fact, students earn a stipend to help offset basic expenses during their training and internship.
+(Learn more in this video.)

 Year Up, which has campuses across the United States, is staffed with coaches, mentors and even social workers to support its students.
 According to the nonprofit, 90% of grads are either employed in the profession they studied or in school within four months.